kushaldas/pym/docs/functions.rst

     import math

     def longest_side(a, b):
-        """
-        Function to find the length of the longest side of a right triangle.
+        """Function to find the length of the longest side of a right triangle.

         :arg a: Side a of the triangle
         :arg b: Side b of the triangle

         :return: Length of the longest side c as float

         """
         return math.sqrt(a*a + b*b)